-- 4. Understand how to support an individual to plan for a behaviour change, with reference to: - 4.1 The components of a SMART goal and how to ensure that the goal is effective. - 4.2 The ways of evaluating a SMART goal - 4.3 The methods of assessing and monitoring an individual's current health behaviour - 4.4 Why it is important to record information and review it before and after behaviour change
+- 4.1 The components of a SMART goal and how to ensure that the goal is effective. - 4.2 The ways of evaluating a SMART goal - 4.3 The methods of assessing and monitoring an individual's current health behaviour - 4.4 Why it is important to record information and review it before and after behaviour change.

-Candidates successfully achieving this qualification will have knowledge and understanding of facts, procedures and ideas around supporting behaviour change to complete well-defined tasks and address straight-forward problems.
+Candidates successfully achieving this unit will have knowledge and understanding of facts, procedures and ideas around supporting behaviour change to complete well-defined tasks and address straight-forward problems.
 They will be able to interpret relevant information and ideas and will be aware of a range of information that is relevant to supporting behaviour change.